 Ensuring the patient’s right to confidentiality is key to building trust in the Doctor-patient relationship.

-It is proven that patients will under-report their symptoms, or even avoid seeking medical help if they think that their information will be disclosed without consent.
+It is proven that patients will under-report their symptoms, or even avoid seeking medical help if they think that their confidential information will be disclosed without consent.
 This makes the Doctor’s job of caring for the patient much more difficult, to the detriment of the patient.

 Consider the following confidentiality scenario: